Wramberg/TerminalView/README.md

 }
 ```

 When you click on *Tools* -> *Build With...* in the menu, you may select the *My Build - Run program* variant.
 This opens an output panel and runs your program.
-Unfortunately, if the program requires input from user, this cannot be parsed to it.
+Unfortunately, if the program requires input from the user it cannot be provided.
 To solve this you can change the variant to:

 ```
 {